Watermael-Boitsfort

+Watermael-Boitsfort (French, [watɛʁmal bwafɔʁ]) or Watermaal-Bosvoorde (Dutch, [ˈʋaːtərmaːl ˈbɔsfoːrdə]; Watermael-Boschvoorde), often simply called Boitsfort in French or Bosvoorde in Dutch, is one of the 19 municipalities of the Brussels-Capital Region, Belgium.
+Located in the south-eastern part of the region, it is bordered by Auderghem, the City of Brussels (namely the Bois de la Cambre/Ter Kamerenbos), Ixelles, and Uccle, as well as the Flemish municipalities of Hoeilaart, Overijse and Sint-Genesius-Rode.
+In common with all of Brussels' municipalities, it is legally bilingual (French–Dutch).

+As of 1 January 2022, the municipality had a population of 25,187 inhabitants.
+The total area is 12.97 km2 of which 58% is covered by the Sonian Forest, which gives a population density of 1942 PD/km2, four times less than the average of Brussels.
+Its average annual income per inhabitant is also the highest in the region (€25,063 in 2020).

 History

 The modern-day municipality of Watermael-Boitsfort was originally two separate settlements located on a plain between the two small rivers of Woluwe and Watermaelbeek to the north of the Sonian Forest.
 The earliest evidence of human activity in the region are the remains of a small fortified neolithic village of the Michelsberg culture, dating to between 3500 and 2500 BC.

-The earliest mention of the name Watermael is in a document of 914 bequeathing an estate of the name to a French abbey.
+The earliest mention of the name Watermael (a word suggested to derives from mahlo, the Frankish word "water" and "depression in the land") is in a document of 914 bequeathing an estate of the name to a French abbey.
 Originally part of the estate of Watermael, Boitfort became separate after a hunting lodge, on a site adjacent to the forest, was given to the Boutsvoord family by the Duchy of Brabant in the 13th century.
 During the Middle Ages, inhabitants of the two settlements farmed and raised cattle and a number of hunting lodges on the edge of the forest were built for members of the nobility.
 The construction of a road to the city of Brussels, to the north, through Boitsfort led to the rapid expansion of both settlements.
 The population of Watermael rose from 349 inhabitants in 1709 to 826 in 1800.

 Watermael-Boitsfort was created in 1811 during the period of French rule when the two municipalities were merged.
 Although several industries grew in the area during the 19th century, Watermael-Boitsfort remained largely agrarian and increasingly residential, especially after the municipality was linked to Brussels by railway in 1854.
 It soon became a fashionable, bourgeois neighbourhood.
 Originally Dutch was the dominant language, but French became dominant after 1920.
 During the 1920s, two garden cities (cité-jardins), Le Logis and Floréal, were built.
 The municipality's population hit an all-time peak of 25,138 inhabitants in 1970.

 One of Watermael-Boitsfort's first mayors was the liberal Pierre-Théodore Verhaegen, known for his role in the creation of the Free University of Brussels, who held the post between 1825 and 1842.

-Notable historic buildings in the municipality include the Church of St. Clement of which parts date to the 11th century.